 Calico Lizardfish, Synodus lacertinus

-The Calico Lizardfish is viewed by local fishermen as a by-catch of no value.
-They are more abundant than some species but seldom caught because they have small mouths that require small hooks for success.
+The Calico Lizardfish are viewed by local fishermen as a by-catch of no value.
+They are more abundant than some species but are seldom caught because their small mouths require small hooks for success.
 They are strictly a “catch-and-release.”